Andy-James-Osborne/DevHub/README.md

 ### Epic Conent Management:
 + Responsive website- As a user, I want to use the site for all devices so I can access it anytime.

-+ Admin CRUD- As an owner, I want to access the admin of the site to be able to Create/Read/Update/Delete all of the data add to my site so I can so i have full control over all the content.
++ Admin CRUD- As an owner, I want to access the admin of the site to be able to Create/Read/Update/Delete all of the data added to my site so I can have full control over all the content.

 + Delete posts- As a user, I want to delete my posts if I no longer want to share it so I can delete any mistakes or non relevant posts.